gilnam74/vex-sneppet/VEX-for-artists.md

 #### Repetitive patterns
 With `fraction()` we can create procedural repetitive patterns (textures).
 The gist of such a design is a **constantly growing input** value used to **modify another value**.
 By modifying input value we can design a pattern.

 In the examples above, we used `position x` to modify `position y`.
 The first point of the line has `position x = 0`, every next point has a slightly bigger x coordinate, so we can say `position x` is a constantly growing value for points in the line.
-Obviously, `@P.y = @P.x` gives us a 45-degree rotated straight line.
+Obviously, `@P.y = @P.x` gives us a diagonal straight line.

 Another example of growing value is a `time` in frames, which you can apply to modify object `Y position`.
-The graph of object motion would be the same 45-degree rotated straight line.
+The graph of object motion would be the same diagonal line.
 Same idea, another implementation.

 If we modify this input value (by feeding it in a function, for example) surely we will get a modified output.
 If we use `fraction` as a control function to modify a rotated line we will get the pattern: a sequence of rotated lines that looks like a saw.